Skip to content

 a1-16gb-card a1-32gb-card a2-64gb-card

-Insert SD card into a slot and power the board.
-(First) boot (with DHCP) takes up to two minutes with a class 10 SD card and cheapest board.
+Insert the SD card into a slot and power on the board.
+With the cheapest board, the first boot (with DHCP) can take up to two minutes with a class 10 SD card.

 Text Only